devcdis/rostr/README.md

 The global community requires an open source alternative to the gig economy.
 Here lies a permanent link to this public good; Rostr.

 This repository hosts a FOSS instantiation of a gig working application built on Nostr.
-It is aimed to free service providers, and customers from the shackles of opaque algorithms of present-day gig economy
+It is aimed to free service providers, and customers from the shackles of opaque algorithms of present-day gig economy.
+Users can post messages of services required via relays to a public roster.
+Those subscribed to the roster can then read those relays.
+This can be done both to list services or avail listed services.

 Any gig service can be listed and sought after through relays on Rostr https://cdis.iitk.ac.in/rostr/